 - 2.3.
-If the Councillor or member advised the Chief Executive Officer of the details under paragraph (b) of subclause 2.2, the Councillor or member must make a disclosure of the class of interest only to the meeting immediately before the matter is considered at the meeting. - 2.4.
+If the Councillor or member advised the Chief Executive Officer of the details under paragraph (b) of subclause 2.2, the Councillor or member must make a disclosure of the class of interest only to the meeting immediately before the matter is considered at the meeting. - 2.3.1.
+A Councillor may only disclose a conflict under paragraph (b) of subclause 2.2 in circumstances where the disclosure of the nature of the interest would be reasonably likely to place the personal safety of any person at risk, or unreasonably expose a business, commercial or financial undertaking to disadvantage. - 2.4.
 The Chief Executive Officer must - a) keep written disclosures received under this clause in a secure place for 3 years after the date the Councillor or member of a delegated committee who made the disclosure ceases to be a Councillor or member of a committee; and - b) destroy the written disclosure when the 3 year period referred to in paragraph (a) has expired. - 2.5.
 While the matter is being considered or any vote is taken in relation to the matter, the Councillor or member of a delegated committee must - a) leave the meeting and notify the Mayor or the Chairperson of the delegated committee of their departure; and - b) remain outside the room and any gallery or other area in view or hearing of the meeting. - 2.6.
 The Mayor or the Chairperson of the delegated committee must cause the Councillor or member of a delegated committee to be notified that they may return to the meeting after - a) consideration of the matter; and - b) all votes have been cast on the matter. - 2.7.
-If a Councillor or member of a delegated committee discloses a conflict of interest, the Chief Executive Officer or the Chairperson must record in the minutes of the meeting - a) the declaration of the conflict of interest; and - b) the classification of the interest that has given rise to the conflict, and if the Councillor or member has disclosed the nature of the interest to the meeting, the nature of the interest.

-3. Procedure for the disclosure of a conflict of interest by a Councillor at a meeting under the auspices of Council that is not a meeting of the Council or a Delegated Committee
+If a Councillor or member of a delegated committee discloses a conflict of interest, the Chief Executive Officer or the Chairperson must record in the minutes of the meeting - a) the declaration of the conflict of interest; and - b) the classification of the interest that has given rise to the conflict, and if the Councillor or member has disclosed the nature of the interest to the meeting, the nature of the interest. - 3.
+Procedure for the disclosure of a conflict of interest by a Councillor at a meeting under the auspices of Council that is not a meeting of the Council or a Delegated Committee